programble/keyloog/README.md

       -h, --help            display this help and exit

 If `FILE` is not preset, write keypress statistics to standard output.

-## Example Output

-    You pressed 545 keys in 10 minutes, 45 seconds
-    You pressed 0.84 keys per second
-    You pressed 50.70 keys per minute
-    You pressed 3041.86 keys per hour
-    You pressed 73004.65 keys per day

 ## License